What Are Your Risks Working Outdoors?

 Many residents in Colorado both play and work in the outdoors through many of the federal, state, county and city natural resource management agencies, recreation and tourism industries, utility companies, ranching, farming, and outdoor education.

 Colorado outdoor workers are at greater risk of exposure to tick-borne diseases as they spend more time in potential tick habitats where encounters with ticks are more likely.
-Workers that deal directly with wildlife are also at an increased risk, as some diseases can be transmitted through blood, saliva, abscesses or scratches from the animals they are handling.
+Workers that handle pets and wildlife are also at an increased risk, as some diseases can be transmitted through blood, saliva, abscesses or scratches from the animals they are handling.
 Work sites with woods, bushes, high grass, riparian areas or leaf litter are likely to have more ticks.

-In most regions of the United States those that work or play in the outdoors should take extra precautions to protect themselves in the spring, summer, and fall when hard-bodies ticks are most active.
-Though ticks may be active all year in regions with warmer weather.
+In most regions of the United States, those that work or play in the outdoors should take extra precautions to protect themselves in the spring, summer, and fall when hard-bodies ticks are most active.
+Though keep in mind ticks may be active all year in regions with warmer weather.
 Many high elevation mountain areas of Colorado remain cold and snow covered in the winter, while lower elevation foothills are often dry and warmer between snowfalls making it possible for ticks to remain active in Colorado year round.
-People may be exposed to soft bodied ticks that can cause Tick-Borne Relapsing Fever, while sleeping in infested, or previously rodent infested camps, vacation rentals or hunting cabins.
+People may be exposed to soft bodied ticks that can cause Tick-Borne Relapsing Fever, while sleeping in rodent infested, or previously infested camps, vacation rentals or hunting cabins, and working in or around rodent infested barns.
 Species distribution, abundance and incidence of infection with ticks varies nationwide.
-Outdoor workers that travel outside of Colorado on assignments, such as federal wild land firefighters, should be aware of the variable risks and exposure when working in different regions of the country and worldwide.
+Outdoor workers that travel outside of Colorado on assignments, such as military personnel and their families, wildland firefighters and other disaster relief workers, should be aware of the variable risks and exposure when working in different regions of the country and worldwide.

 Workers at risk of tick-borne diseases include, but are not limited to, those working in the following areas in Colorado: